vookimedlo/dictionary-ios/README.md

 [![Codebeat badge](https://codebeat.co/badges/f8715d72-0ed9-4685-b160-36c1be6605f6)](https://codebeat.co/projects/github-com-vookimedlo-dictionary-ios-master)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fvookimedlo%2Fdictionary-ios.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fvookimedlo%2Fdictionary-ios?ref=badge_shield)

-Open English/Czech dictionary for the iOS platform - available in [the App Store][5]
+Open English/Czech dictionary for the iOS platform - available in [the App Store][5].

+Open English/Czech dictionary for the Mac platform - available in [the Mac App Store][6].

 ## Motivation
 My motivation to implement this application was to learn how to develop iOS-based applications.
 As a side-effect, I also wanted to know what all procedures are required to submit a final app in the Apple App Store.
 Later, this project was also updated to be fully compatible with the Mac Catalyst.